-How to DIY Full, Natural Brows like Lea Michele
+How To DIY Full, Natural Brows Like Lea Michele

-We seem to be heading into a time when everyone is embracing more natural beauty looks.
-Gone are the days when hair was sprayed to a crunchy death (it’s all about those #wokeuplikethis locks), when makeup was caked on (a tinted moisturized gives us that coveted barely-there coverage) and when eyebrows were practically tweezed out of existence.
-Now, the beauty set is focused on full brows, and we couldn’t be more excited that the trend seems to be sticking — we mean, we’re way past it being Cara Delevingne and everyone else.
 Today, you can find bold brow inspiration almost anywhere, from your local drugstore to the red carpet, where celebs like Lea Michele are making their eyebrows appear fuller, healthier and the star of their look.
 Here, we’re showing you how to fake a full brow you can wear daily with just four essential products.
 But first, some tips for growing and maintaining that healthy furrow.

-2. This step may seem counterintuitive but I promise it is necessary: you want fuller brows but not unruly brows!
+This step may seem counterintuitive but I promise it is necessary: you want fuller brows but not unruly brows!
 Tweeze any stray hairs that are dramatically outside the natural shape of your eyebrows.

-4. Use a brow gel like the one by Anastasia Beverly Hills ($22) to comb through your brows again.
+Use a brow gel like the one by Anastasia Beverly Hills ($22) to comb through your brows again.
 This will blend the powder in a more natural way, set the shape of your brows and keep them in place throughout the day.
 Be sure to stroke the hairs in the direction they are growing.

-6. To make your eyebrows stand out even more, use a concealer like Yves Saint Laurent Touche Éclat ($33) as a highlighter around your brows.
+To make your eyebrows stand out even more, use a concealer like Yves Saint Laurent Touche Éclat ($38) as a highlighter around your brows.
 Gently apply with the brush and blend in with your fingers being careful not to smudge any of the powder that you applied.

 The result is a full, healthy looking brow that’s more pronounced but not too dramatic.
 It’s the perfect final touch to your everyday makeup routine.